 Durable power of attorney for finances

-In the same vein as the durable power of attorney for health care, the durable power of attorney for finances will let someone chose an “agent” to make financial decisions and pay bills in a worst-case scenario.
+In the same vein as the durable power of attorney for health care, the durable power of attorney for finances will let someone choose an “agent” to make financial decisions and pay bills in a worst-case scenario.

-Without getting legally married, federally guaranteed benefits such as Social Security benefits for widows or widowers are not available.
+Without getting legally married, federally guaranteed benefits such as Social Security for widows or widowers are not available.
 Maintaining a life insurance policy with a partner and children, if applicable, listed as beneficiaries may help ensure that everyone is taken care of.

 Designating beneficiaries on investment accounts, retirement accounts like IRAs or 401(k)s, and life insurance policies is important.
 That’s because beneficiary designations on these accounts and policies will take precedence over wills or other instructions.
 It’s a good idea to review beneficiary designations every so often to make sure they are up to date.

-Have a plan.
+Have a plan

 Fidelity Brokerage Services LLC, Member NYSE, SIPC, 900 Salem Street, Smithfield, RI 02917